 *If your acoustics issue needs a helping hand, don’t hesitate to contact us to discuss a customized acoustic design project.

-In theory, placing a soft, spongy material and coating it with an aesthetically pleasing fabric sounds relatively easy — which is why acoustic panel DIY projects are increasing in popularity.
-Though most DIY sound absorption baffles do work to a certain extent, here are a few factors that you may wish to consider before embarking on such a project.
+In theory, placing a soft, spongy material and coating it with an aesthetically pleasing fabric sounds relatively easy — which is why home acoustic panel projects are increasing in popularity.
+Though most made-at-home sound absorption baffles do work to a certain extent, here are a few factors that you may wish to consider before embarking on such a project.

 - Cheap materials such as packaging foam will absorb sound much less efficiently than professional grade acoustic wall tiles

 - If the fabric you cover your acoustic panels with is not acoustically transparent, then it will negatively impact the effectivity of your wall and ceiling panels.
 This is a big one.